College of Education and Human Services

 - and that curriculum and teaching must be responsive to the culture, class, gender, strengths, needs, past experiences, and interests of individual students.

-When students enroll in the School of Education they have the opportunity to work with a professor who will personally advise and assist them in developing their specific programs.
+When students enroll in the College of Education and Human Services they have the opportunity to work with a professor who will personally advise and assist them in developing their specific programs.
 In their classes they work directly with members of the faculty who have been successful practitioners in their respective fields.
 Students enrolled in the Rider teacher preparation programs receive structured experiences working with children, teachers, school administrators, and community agencies.

 Undergraduate education courses are taught in conjunction with a semester-long field experience in a public, nonpublic, or charter school in which students work with an experienced classroom teacher and a Rider professor.
 Over the course of their professional preparation, students are placed in a variety of grade levels in both urban and suburban schools.